Find Affordable College Courses

 Read full report on Psychology at Metropolitan State University of Denver

-With a ranking of #8, Brigham Young University - Idaho did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit college with a very large student population.
+Brigham Young University - Idaho came in at #8 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the town of Rexburg, BYU - I is a private not-for-profit school with a very large student population.

 About 64% of the students majoring in psychology at the school are women while 36% are male.